mathis2001/deepLink/README.md

 # NSdeepLink
-Not So deepLink is a python script allowing to list, verify and exploit deeplinks from Android apps using an ADB access or an APK file.
+Not So deepLink is a python script allowing to list, verify and exploit deeplinks and universal links from Android and iOS apps using an ADB access or an APK/IPA file.

 ## Prerequisites